ll7/scenario_runner/README.md

 Using the ScenarioRunner for automated tests
 -------
-For a Project module from the chair of mechatronics from the University of Augsburg and a addiational documenation were wirrten for automated tests with the CARLA Scenario Runner.
+For a project module from the chair of mechatronics from the University of Augsburg  an additional detailed documentation was written for automated tests with the CARLA Scenario Runner.
 [Using the ScenarioRunner for automated tests](https://github.com/ll7/scenario_runner/blob/master/Docs/Using_the_Scenario_Runner_for_automated_Tests.md).